• Proto-Indo-European Religion

 Cyclic or Seasonal Myths

-• Cloud/cows stolen from the sun god by the wind god and then released (Cox, p.
+• Cloud/cows stolen from the Sun God by the Wind God and then returned (Cox, p.
 232; found in 4 of the 11 language groups.)

 • Uncle Water (Apam Napat or Neptune) melts the ice and releases the water causing flooding (Gamkrelidze and Ivanov, p.
 582-3; found in 5 of the 11 language families.)